Upholstered Headboards We Love

-Blend your headboard into its surroundings with a subtle color shift.
+Headboard design ideas can either be bold, subtle, or something in-between.
+For a look that sits somewhere in that middle spot, blend your headboard into its surroundings with a subtle color shift.
 Paint the wall behind your headboard a shade or two lighter than the headboard's fabric.
 A barely-there difference will give your headboard the presence of a whisper rather than a shout.

 Tufted Upholstered Headboards

-Nailhead trim offers a classic, tailored finish to an upholstered headboard.
+Nailhead trim offers a classic, tailored finish to king upholstered headboards.
 Whether you're building or buying a headboard, choose a nailhead trim that stands out so the elegant detail isn't lost on a patterned or boldly colored fabric.
 Also consider the size of the nailheads.
 They might look apparent up close, but take a step back and see if the heads are large enough to distinguish from a distance.

 Neutral & Detailed

 While a monochromatic palette is chic, extra details can give it a little pizzazz.
 This upholstered headboard is almost the exact same soft oatmeal color as the wall behind it, but its elegant silhouette and unique sides make it stand out while maintaining an uninterrupted plane of neutral.
 The same principal applies to the bedding and the rug: It's in the same neutral hue, but with subtle pops of color that bring it to life.